loicpetit/questionnaire/documentation/gulp.md

 Copy the html in the target directory in order to keep relative file path working.

+### build:lib

+Copy files from libraries in the target.

 ### build:clean
 Delete the src in target directory.